Developing a Robust Funding Strategy

 • Monitor for and identify relevant state and federal grant opportunities.

 • Consider grant requirements before pursuing funding.
-Failure to do so may lead to unanticipated consequences later, such as reduced funds, grant award revocation, disallowance of expenditures, or other audit findings.
+Failure to do so may lead to unanticipated challenges later, such as reduced funds, grant award revocation, disallowance of expenditures, or other audit findings.

 • Prepare grant proposals and submit applications.